 *All redemption prices are in USD, one-way, and do not include booking fees, taxes and other charges

-However, if you’ve got access to both points currencies, it’s worth comparing Etihad Guest miles vs Velocity Points for your next Virgin Australia flight redemption.
+However, if you have got access to both points currencies, it is worth comparing Etihad Guest miles vs Velocity Points for your next Virgin Australia flight redemption.

-Etihad Guest miles can, of course, be used on Etihad flights and, again, it’s the premium cabins that you’ll get the most value out of.
+Etihad Guest miles can, of course, be used on Etihad flights and, again, it is the premium cabins that you will get the most value out of.

 Other airline partners

-Etihad Guest miles can also be redeemed for travel on 27 airline partners, including airberlin, American Airlines, Brussels Airlines and Hainan Airlines.
+Etihad Guest miles can also be redeemed for travel on 20+ airline partners, including American Airlines, ANA and Hainan Airlines.

 - Points post within 24 hours